cra-proto/gst-hst-business/docs/SUPPORT.md

 ## Page template options

-- The `Edit button` on the banner toggles **contenteditable** on and off allowing editing of the live page **Note:** Any changes made are not saved and will be lost if navigated off the page or the browser tab is closed or refreshed
+- The `Edit button` on the banner toggles an instance **TinyMCE** on and off allowing editing of the live page **Note:** Any changes you save with this method are only saved for yourself so if you want to make any permanent changes you'll still need to update those via GitHub
 - The `Github button` on the banner will take you to the the source page on github
 - All pages links and forms that direct outside of the repository to will automatically be replaced with links to the **exit intent page**